 This hike is only accessible when Glacier Point Rd is open, which is the summer.
 The trailhead starts at the Sentinal Dome / Taft Point stop on the shuttle, and there is limited parking if you drive yourself to the trailhead.
-During the summer they require you to take the shuttle from 10AM to 4:30PM but you can drive if you go before or after.
+During the summer, they require you to take the shuttle from 10 AM to 4:30 PM, but you can usually drive yourself if you go before or after.

-Heading to the left you will be walking at a gradual grade downhill pretty much the entire time.
+Heading to the left, you will be walking at a gradual grade downhill pretty much the entire time.

 This is where I got a lot of great pictures, but also where I got bit by a lot of mosquitos.

-After continuing through the forest you will eventually bend right and will see the point out in front of you.
+After continuing through the forest, you will eventually bend right and will see the point out in front of you.

-Be careful when walking near these but definitely check them out as they are pretty crazy.
+Be careful when walking near these, but definitely check them out as they are pretty crazy.

-After looking at the fissures you will want to head up to where the railing is so you can look down on Taft Point.
+After looking at the fissures, you will want to head up to where the railing is so you can look down on Taft Point.

-A few people were up there spitting off the top and they figured it was about 10 seconds before it hit the ground (not scientific but gives you a picture of how high you are).
+A few people were up there spitting off the top, and they figured it was about 10 seconds before it hit the ground (not scientific but gives you a picture of how high you are).

 This area also provides a fantastic view of both El Capitan across from you and the other point out in front.
 I headed over to check out the other point as well.

-From here you can get more views of El Capitan but the views are not much different then the previous one from Taft Point.
-I found the entire section to be amazing and I explored for at least 45 minutes looking at all the fissures, points, etc. It was a beautiful area with tons to see.
+This is where everyone stands for Instagram pictures, and it looks a lot crazier from across the way, then it is when you are up on it.
+I would highly recommend that you be very cautious if you go out there, as it is not very safe.
+From there, you can get more views of El Capitan, but the views are not much different than the previous one from Taft Point.
+I found the entire section to be amazing, and I explored for at least 45 minutes, looking at all the fissures, points, etc. It was a beautiful area with tons to see.

 Let me know if you have been in the comments and what you thought.
-If you are already in the area then be sure to hike Sentinel Dome as well.
+If you are already in the area, then be sure to hike Sentinel Dome as well.